Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Department of Psychology, James Madison University

-Director: Michael D. Hall
+Director: Dr. Michael D. Hall

 Affiliated Graduate Program: Psychological Sciences M.A.